tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 * Make sure all the available scripts (except for the WDL itself) are in a known directory (you will need to provide the path to this directory)

+* WDL does not get rid of intermediate files.
+The  pipelines are set up to relocate files that are important for later use from where the pipeline is run to a more permanent location.
+Consider running the pipeline in a scratch area so you don't have to go and delete other intermediate files after the pipeline completes itself.
+If you do opt to delete the files manually, please check that the relocation at the end of the pipeline has completed.

 ## Suggested directory organization chart:
 ```
 	- overall_project/